pivotal/docs-tap/scc/parameters-reference.hbs.md

 ## source provider

-The `source-provider` resource in the supply chain is responsible for creating objects that will fetch either source code or pre-compiled java applications depending how the Workload is configured.
+The `source-provider` resource in the supply chain is responsible for creating objects that fetch either source code or pre-compiled Java applications depending how the Workload is configured.
 See [Building from Source](../scc/building-from-source.hbs.md).

 ### GitRepository

-Used when fetching source code from git repositories, it makes available to further resources in the supply chain the contents of the git repository as a tarball available inside the cluster.
+Used when fetching source code from Git repositories, it makes available to further resources in the supply chain the contents of the Git repository as a tarball available inside the cluster.

 Parameters: